Martial law under Ferdinand Marcos: Rise of the Moro National Liberation Front

 Sparked by revelations about the 1968 Jabidah massacre, tensions had been rising between the Marcos administration and the Moro peoples of Mindanao.
-Soon after Jibin Arula told the story of the Massacre story to the press, and Senate investigations suggested the involvement of the president, Lanao del Sur congressman Rashid Lucman called for Marcos' Impeachment.
+Soon after Jibin Arula told the story of the Massacre story to the press, and Senate investigations suggested the involvement of the president, Lanao del Sur congressman Rashid Lucman called for Marcos's Impeachment.
 When the bid failed, he eventually founded the Bangsamoro Liberation Organization (BMLO), which initially called for Moro Independence, although it eventually shifted its positions and called for regional autonomy.
 Former Cotabato governor Datu Udtog Matalam likewise formed of the Muslim Independence Movement (MIM), which also called for Moro Independence.
 Neither group, however, drew enough followers to form a viable opposition until Marcos declared Martial Law.
 The BMLO remained small, while the MIM was dissolved when Matalam accepted a government post under Marcos.

 With the declaration of Martial Law, on October 21, 1972, political parties, including the BMLO and the MIM, were dissolved.
 So when former MIM member Nur Misuari formed an armed secessionist group called the Moro National Liberation Front, he was quickly able to consolidate power.
 The MNLF became the single dominant voice calling for Moro independence, and was able to raise a significant armed force.
 The Philippines' decades-long Moro conflict had begun in earnest.